Caring Across Generations

 About Caring Across Generations:

-Caring Across Generations is an intersectional campaign working to make care more affordable and accessible at every stage of life, while making sure caregivers are treated with respect and dignity.
-Founded in 2011 by workers’ rights activists Sarita Gupta and Ai-jen Poo, we’re focused on creating change in three ways: organizing a powerful movement of the Caring Majority, fighting for groundbreaking policy at the state level and federal level, and changing hearts and minds through storytelling and leveraging pop culture.
+Caring Across Generations is a national campaign working to make care more affordable and accessible at every stage of life, while making sure caregivers are treated with respect and dignity.
+Founded in 2011 by Sarita Gupta and Ai-jen Poo, our campaign is focused on creating change in three ways: organizing a powerful movement of the Caring Majority – the majority of Americans who are directly affected by the need for care, fighting for groundbreaking policy at the state and federal level, and changing hearts and minds through storytelling and cultural organizing.

-- Monitor legislation within the Campaign’s purview such as caregiving, aging, childcare, disability, paid leave, medicare and medicaid and other issue areas such as tax policy; Social Security and budget
+- Monitor legislation within Caring Across Generations’ purview such as caregiving, aging, childcare, disability, paid leave, Medicare and Medicaid.

-- Track, monitor and understand the progress of federal and executive branch proposed legislation and initiatives that have an impact on the Care Agenda
+- Track, monitor, and analyze the progress of federal legislative initiatives and agency actions that have an impact on the Care Agenda.

 - Track, analyze and report on organizational priorities in the federal budget, including authorizations and appropriations; all stages of the budget process (e.g., request, markup, final passage); specific funding levels for programs and accounts; and provisions and report language